Axot017/GoTiny/README.md

 ### Infrastructure

-The project is hosted on AWS, a secure and scalable cloud platform that offers a variety of services and features.
-The project also uses Terraform, an open-source tool that enables writing infrastructure as code.
-Terraform allows creating and managing the infrastructure resources in a declarative and consistent way.
-The project uses the following AWS services:
+The project is hosted on Amazon Web Services (AWS), a secure and scalable cloud platform with a wide range of services and capabilities.
+Terraform, an open-source tool for writing infrastructure as code, is also used in the project.
+Terraform enables the declarative and consistent creation and management of infrastructure resources.
+The following AWS services are used in the project:
 - App Runner: A fully managed service that makes it easy to deploy and run containerized web applications at scale.
 - DynamoDB: A fast and flexible NoSQL database that provides consistent and low-latency performance.
 - Route 53: A reliable and cost-effective DNS service that routes traffic to the best endpoint for the application.